Sara Hooker

 This is a different emphasis from the dominant frontier-lab story of larger pretraining runs and larger data centers.
 Hooker's Adaption-era argument is that durable AI behavior is not solved by capability alone.
 Systems also need ways to adapt, preserve constraints, make specifications auditable, and revise behavior without treating every change as a brittle prompt workaround.

-The practical details of Adaption's methods remain early and product-specific.
-The broader thesis is already clear: static models are poorly matched to a world where tasks, norms, data, and institutional requirements keep changing.
+The practical details of Adaption's methods remain early, product-specific, and largely provider-described.
+The broader thesis is already clear: static models are poorly matched to a world where tasks, norms, data, and institutional requirements keep changing, but adaptive systems become harder to audit if their update process is not visible.

 Central Tensions